19 Plants That Repel Bugs

 Garlic is not only a great ingredient in the kitchen, but it also has properties that make it one of the plants that repel bugs.

 The strong odor of garlic repels mosquitoes, ticks, and other insects that may carry diseases.
-To repel bugs, you can plant garlic in your garden or keep garlic cloves near windows and doors.
+You can plant garlic in your garden or keep garlic cloves near windows and doors to repel bugs.

 Alternatively, you can mix garlic with water and spray it on plants to protect them from pests.
 Garlic is also an excellent natural pesticide for your garden.

-It’s important to note that while garlic is safe for humans, it can harm dogs and cats in large amounts.
+It’s important to note that while garlic is safe for humans, large amounts can harm dogs and cats.

 Therefore, keeping your pets away from any garlic you use for pest control is important.